Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart

 \section{The Datasets}

-For our investigation, we build two different datasets: The \textit{Token Dataset} contains all the ERC-20 (resp.
-BEP-20) tokens created, and the \textit{Liquidity Pool Dataset}, contains data about liquidity pools.
+For our investigation, we build two different datasets: The \textit{Token Dataset}, which contains all the ERC-20 (resp.
+BEP-20) tokens created, and the \textit{Liquidity Pool Dataset}, which contains data about liquidity pools.
 Each dataset has two versions, one with data from the Ethereum blockchain and the other from the BNB Smart Chain.

-Given the large amount of data and the need to parse the entire blockchains multiple times, for performance reasons and to avoid overloading public nodes (\eg nodes provided by Binance~\cite{bscrpc} and Infura~\cite{infura}) or services (\eg BSCscan or Etherscan), we host and run an Ethereum and a BNB Smart Chain node.
-Finally, to query the blockchains and process the data we use the Web3~\cite{web3} and the Ethereum-etl~\cite{ethereumetl} Python libraries.
-Web3 is a library that allows interaction with a local or remote EVM-compliant node using HTTP, IPC, or WebSocket.
-Ethereum-etl allows extraction of information from EVM-compliant blockchain and exporting them into formats like CSV or JSON.
+We consider the whole history of both blockchains from their inception to March 2022.
+For the Ethereum blockchain, we process all the blocks from block 0 (2015-07-30) to block 14340000 (2022-03-07).
+For the BSC blockchain from block 0 (2020-04-20) to block 15854000 (2022-03-07).
+Given the large amount of data and the need to parse the entire blockchains multiple times, for performance reasons and to avoid overloading public nodes (\eg nodes provided by Binance~\cite{bscrpc} and Infura~\cite{infura}) or services (\eg BscScan or Etherscan), we host and run an Ethereum and a BNB Smart Chain node.
+Finally, to query the blockchains and process the data, we use the Web3~\cite{web3} and the Ethereum-etl~\cite{ethereumetl} Python libraries.
+Web3 is a collection of libraries that allow the interaction with a local or remote EVM-compliant node.
+Ethereum-etl allows extracting information from EVM-compliant blockchains and exporting it into formats like CSV or JSON.
 The data collection phase was performed on an Ubuntu 20.04 machine with AMD EPYC 7301 (16-Core Processor, 2.80 GHz), 1 TB of RAM, and 4 TB SATA SSD with 560/530 MB/s read and write speed.
 Data processing took between 24 and 72 hours each time we parsed the entire blockchain, depending on the kind of data retrieved.

-We consider the whole history of both blockchains from their inception to March 2022.
-For the Ethereum blockchain, we process all the blocks from block 0 (2015-07-30) to block 14340000 (2022-07-03).
-For the BSC blockchain from block 0 (2020-04-20) to block 15854000 (2022-03-07).

-\subsection{The Token Dataset}
+\subsection{The Token dataset}

-To build the Token dataset, we perform multiple steps.
-We first collect all the contract creation transactions on both blockchains, then we expand our dataset by collecting all the contracts that emit a Transfer event.
-This process is necessary to find tokens generated by internal transactions.
-Finally, we refine our dataset by selecting only the smart contracts compliant with the ERC-20 (resp.
-BEP-20) standard.

-\subsubsection{Gathering Smart Contracts}
+\subsubsection{Gathering smart contracts}

 As a first step to building the Token dataset, we collect all the contract creation transactions issued by EOAs.
-As mentioned in Section~\ref{sec:background}, EOAs can deploy a smart contract by sending a \textit{contract creation transaction} to the zero address.
-We process all the transactions in the considered time frame in BNB Smart Chain (2.6 billion transactions) and Ethereum (1.4 billion transactions).
+As mentioned in Sec.~\ref{sec:background}, EOAs can deploy a smart contract by sending a \textit{contract creation transaction} to the zero address.
+We process all the transactions in the considered time frame in BNB Smart Chain (2.6 billion transactions) and in Ethereum (1.4 billion transactions).
 We collect 2,195,399 and 4,420,389 contract creation transactions respectively.